Ste. Genevieve County, Missouri: Political culture

-Previously, Ste.
+Ste.
 Genevieve was once a reliably Democratic stronghold in presidential elections.
 From 1948 to 2008, the county voted Democratic at every election except the national Republican landslides of 1952, 1956, 1972 and 1984.
 George W. Bush lost Ste.
 Genevieve County both times in 2000 and 2004; in the latter election, it was one of only four county-level jurisdictions (the independent city of St. Louis, St. Louis County and Jackson County) that voted for John Kerry.
 Unlike other rural counties throughout Missouri, Ste.
 Genevieve County was one of only nine counties in Missouri that favored Barack Obama over John McCain in 2008.
 The Democratic dominant streak in Ste.
 Genevieve County, however, was broken in 2012 when Mitt Romney carried it by three points over incumbent President Obama.
 This was the first time that a Republican presidential nominee had won Ste.
 Genevieve County since Ronald Reagan carried the county in his landslide reelection bid in 1984.
-In 2016, Republican Donald Trump, who received much more working class support than a typical Republican which could be seen across many working class and rural counties all across the country just like Ste.
-Genevieve county.
-Trump won the county with 64%, the highest percentage of any presidential candidate since Lyndon Johnson in 1964 and the most of any Republican candidate ever.
+This rightward tend continued in the 2016 presidential election, in which Republican Donald Trump won the county with 64%, the highest percentage of any presidential candidate since Lyndon Johnson in 1964.
+This rightward trend on the national level continued in the following two presidential elections.

 Like most rural counties throughout Missouri, voters in Ste.
 Genevieve County generally adhere to socially and culturally conservative principles but are more moderate or populist on economic issues.
 Its character is similar to those of Yellow Dog Democratic counties in the South.
 In 2004, Missourians voted on a constitutional amendment to define marriage as the union between a man and a woman—it overwhelmingly passed Ste.
 Genevieve County with 75.25 percent of the vote.
 The initiative passed the state with 71 percent of support from voters as Missouri became the first state to ban same-sex marriage.
 In 2006, Missourians voted on a constitutional amendment to fund and legalize embryonic stem cell research in the state—it failed in Ste.
 Genevieve County with 56.22 percent voting against the measure.
 The initiative narrowly passed the state with 51 percent of support from voters as Missouri became one of the first states in the nation to approve embryonic stem cell research.
 Despite Ste.
 Genevieve County's longstanding tradition of supporting socially conservative platforms, voters in the county have a penchant for advancing populist causes like increasing the minimum wage.
 In 2006, Missourians voted on a proposition (Proposition B) to increase the minimum wage in the state to $6.50 an hour—it passed Ste.
 Genevieve County with 79.26 percent of the vote.
 The proposition strongly passed every single county in Missouri with 78.99 percent voting in favor as the minimum wage was increased to $6.50 an hour in the state.
 During the same election, voters in five other states also strongly approved increases in the minimum wage.